 I did some extensive desk research and analyzed over 100 articles on cost per lead and lead generation.
 I combined that with some data of my own to uncover the average cost of an online lead.

-It became clear that the what you pay per lead depends on the industry you’re in and on the channel you use.
-That’s why I split up the data in two graphs: the cost per lead by industry and online channel.
+It became clear that what you pay per lead depends on the industry you’re in and on the channel you use.
+That’s why I split up the data into two graphs: the cost per lead by industry and online channel.

 This is what I came up with:

-The first chart focuses on the online CPL between different industries.
+The first chart focuses on online CPL between different industries.